The Best Luxury Small Group Tour of Southeast Asia

 Notre Dame Cathedral

-Day 11: Saigon - Siem Reap, Cambodia.
-(Breakfast and Lunch) This morning you have the option to experience an exploration of the War Remnants Museum.
-We do not recommend this museum to guests who don’t want to experience gruesome war photos, written descriptions, and exhibits.
-Also, please bear in mind that the atrocities exhibited are those attributed to American and French soldiers, during what Vietnamese call the American War and the earlier Anti-French Resistance War.
-For those who want to forego the museum, you can enjoy your spectacular hotel until the late morning or explore surrounding District 1 on your own.
-Those who visit the museum will return to the hotel to freshen up.
+War Remnants Museum.
+You are assisted with your check-out in the morning and you will take a short drive to the War Remnants Museum.
+We do not recommend this museum to guests who might get upset by gruesome war photos, descriptions, and exhibits.
+Also, please bear in mind that the atrocities exhibited are those attributed to American soldiers, during what Vietnam calls the American War.
+For those that want to forego the museum, you can enjoy your spectacular hotel until the mid-morning or explore surrounding District 1 on your own.

 Angkor Wat